maximumplank/QGIS_Tutorial7/Tutorial_7_Elevation.md

 ![Figure 22: Resulting binary image when applying the slightly more compley rule.](Fig22_Tut7.png)

-**Figure 22: Resulting binary image when applying the slightly more compley rule.**
+**Figure 22: Resulting binary image when applying the slightly more complex rule.**

 ## 5 Converting raster datasets to vector polygons
 One way to mark all areas of the satellite image located at elevations between 0 and 50 m is to first transform the threshold raster layer to a polygon file and then only keep the Polygons that have a value of 1 (that means, they match the rule defined above of having a location between 0 and 50 m).
 To do this, we